-As buyers become equipped with more ammo to make informed decisions, they have an increasingly disproportionate share of purchasing power.
+As buyers become equipped with more ammunition to make informed decisions, they have an increasingly disproportionate share of purchasing power.
 Your customers crave relationships with brands they can trust.
-With big brands like Facebook and Google having access to the most private details of our lives, there will be a big shift toward employing more transparency in marketing.
+With big companies like Facebook and Google now gaining access to our private details, transparency in marketing only becomes more crucial.

 At Human, we pride ourselves on being a relationship-driven marketing agency from day one.
 Our clients refer to us as their outsourced CMO (Chief Marketing Officer), and we act as their internal marketing department, wrapping our hands around everything we need to know about your business, your customers, and your goals to bring you and your audience the best results.

 If you'd like to learn how we can employ relationship marketing strategies similar to the ones described in this article, reach out to us!